 In this particular case, the infiltration came as a result of the couple using their device’s default password, which allowed anyone with a little time on their hands to take a peek.

-The story back then started a conversation about IP cameras and their flaws across hundreds of online publications.
-Unfortunately, it only took a few weeks for discussions to fade into the ether.
+The story then started a conversation about IP cameras and their flaws across hundreds of online publications.
+Unfortunately, discussions only took a few weeks to fade into the ether.

 Without DHCP, you may have to have physical access to the network.
 This isn’t hard to get a hold of if it has open WiFi access.